xtuml/bridgepoint/doc-bridgepoint/notes/9717_interface_msg/9717_interface_msg_dnt.md

 ### 1. Abstract

-This note describes an issue experience by a user and a change to the tool to help the modeler avoid the problem.
+This note describes an issue experienced by a user and a change to the tool to help the modeler avoid the problem.

 ### 2. Document References